andrewmamdouh122/reverse-shell-collection/README.md

-# Multi- Reverse Shell Collection
+# Multi Reverse Shell Collection

 A curated set of minimal reverse shell implementations for **Windows** and **Linux**, written in multiple programming languages including C, C++, Go, PHP, and Python.